ghodulik95/chromebook-nautilus-desktop/README.md

 ~~~~

-### 5.8.
-(Optional, but Recommended) Add Keyboard Shortcut for Bluetooth Headset Toggle
+### 5.9.
+(Optional, but Recommended if you'll be making video calls) Add Keyboard Shortcut for Bluetooth Headset Toggle

 ~~~~bash
 xfconf-query \